suicide awareness month

 5. Mind

-Or type into a search engine “Mental Health Services in [your area]”.
+Or type “Mental Health Services in [your area]” into a search engine.

-If you need any help or support please don’t hesitate to contact me.
+If you need any help, prayers, support or guidance please don’t hesitate to contact me.

 Blessings,